yasinzaii/pybtex-apa7-style/README.md

 ## Usage

 Pybtex uses [Python's plugin system](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/).
-To use APA7, load it as a plugin.
+To use APA7, load it as a plugin as shown in the example below.

 ```python3
 from pybtex.plugin import find_plugin